littleosbook/littleosbook/page_frame_allocation.md

 ### How Much Memory is There?

 First we need to know how much memory the computer we're running on has.
-The easiest way to do this is to read it from the multiboot [@multiboot] structure sent to us by GRUB.
+The easiest way to do this is to read it from the multiboot structure [@multiboot] passed to us by GRUB.
 GRUB collects the information we need about the memory - what is reserved, I/O mapped, read-only etc. We must also make sure that we don't mark the part of memory used by the kernel as free (since GRUB doesn't mark this memory as reserved).
-One way to do this is to export labels at the beginning and end of the kernel binary from the linker script.
+One way to know how much memory the kernel uses is to export labels at the beginning and the end of the kernel binary from the linker script:

-The updated linker script:

 ~~~
     ENTRY(loader)           /* the name of the entry symbol */